cfobel/python___pyevolve/docs/source_rel_0_6/index.rst

 \- **Charles R. Darwin**

-Pyevolve was developed to be a *complete genetic algorithm framework written in pure python*.
+Pyevolve was developed to be a *complete genetic algorithm framework written in pure python*, but from the version 0.6, the framework is also supporting Genetic Programming, so in the near future, the framework will be  more an Evolutionary Algorithms framework than a simple GA framework.

+See the changes in the What's New section of this documentation.

 See some plot screenshots on the :ref:`graphs_screens` section.